armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 | [Base Terraform Integration]({{< ref "terraform-enable-integration" >}})                       | All supported versions |       |
 | [Named Profiles with authorization]({{< ref "terraform-enable-integration#named-profiles" >}}) | All supported versions          |       |

+Support is limited to configuring Terraform Integration and using the stage within Armory Enterprise.
+Armory's Customer Care team does not troubleshoot Terraform script issues or infrastructure creation using Terraform.
+If you have questions, contact your assigned Technical Account Manager and/or Account Executive.
+Alternatively, you can reach our Customer Care team by visiting the [Armory Support Portal](https://support.armory.io/) to [submit a case](https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010136).

 ## Authentication